IndaPlus24/RaySorcerers-Instructions/task-17-graphs/README.md

 For this week you have two assignments:
 1) Use a binary search tree to sort an array, and
 2) solve two Kattis problems involving graphs.

 ### Tree structure

-You are required to write an implementation of a binary search tree (BST) structure and then use it to sort arrays, as a way to prove it's correctness.
+You are required to write an implementation of a [binary search tree (BST)](https://en.wikipedia.org/wiki/Binary_search_tree) structure and then use it to sort arrays, as a way to prove its correctness.

+You could also _(optionally)_ try implementing a [self-balancing BST](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree) (instead or in addition to BST), such as an [AVL tree](https://en.wikipedia.org/wiki/AVL_tree) or a [red–black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).

+A template with tests can be found in [bst-template](bst_template).

 ### Graph problems